dspearson/hecate/server/README.md

-# Mercury
+# Hecate Server

-An experimental storage server for Hecate encrypted archives with WebSocket streaming, TLS support, and multi-client authentication.
+A secure storage server for Hecate encrypted archives with WebSocket streaming, TLS support, and multi-client authentication.

 **Note**: This is a hobby project and may contain bugs.
 Use at your own risk.
 Not suitable for production use without thorough testing and security review.